Easy-to-read information about pain relief medications.

 Which pain reliever?

-The choice of pain relief medication can depend on many factors, such as the type, severity and cause of your pain, any medications you may already be taking and any allergies you may have.
+The choice of pain relief medication can depend on many things, such as the type, severity and cause of your pain, other medications you may already be taking, any allergies you may have, and other conditions you may have.

 Type of pain

-Acute pain is usually related to an obvious injury, such as dental infection, bone fracture or surgery.
+Acute pain usually occurs because of injury, such as dental infection, bone fracture or surgery.
 This pain can be severe but mostly gets better quickly, within days or weeks.
-Treatments usually only need to be given for a short time while healing of the injury begins.
+Treatments usually only need to be given for a short time while the injury is healing.

 - Paracetamol and NSAIDs are commonly used.

-- Opioids are useful and usually only need to be given for a period of a few days.
+- Opioids are useful and usually only need to be given for a few days.
 The dose of opioid should be reduced as healing occurs.

 - Read more about acute pain.